Race Description

 Footwear note: Trail shoes or running shoes with an aggressive tread and good lacing are highly recommended.
 Due to the rocky and rooty nature of parts of the course, spikes are not recommended.

-PACIFIC MULTISPORTS will provide chip timing for both races.
+Our local timing gurus Pacific Multisport will provide chip timing for both races.

 Course Description and Maps

-Both races begin adjacent to the Picnic Shelter near the playground and basketball courts at the eastern (golf course) end of Lake Padden.
+Both races begin at 10:00 am adjacent to the Picnic Shelter near the playground and basketball courts at the eastern (golf course) end of Lake Padden.
+Water will be provided on the course at 2 locations: 5k @ 1.8 mile mark and 10k @ 3.1 and 4.5 mile marks.

-The 5k course begins with a very cheeky steep climb up to the ridge that forms the southern edge of the lake basin.
+The 5k course begins with a very cheeky, steep climb up to the ridge that forms the southern edge of the lake basin.
 It then goes along the ridge, with some potentially very muddy stretches.
 After a few ups and downs there is a steep descent to the lakeshore at the point where the creek exits the lake.
 There will also be an aid station at this point.
 A brief excursion down the gorge leads to a short rise into the woods behind the western end of the lake, from where the course emerges onto the lakeside and heads to the finish.

 Entry Fees

-- Non-members: $15 for 5k, $20 for 10k
+• Non-members: $25 for 5k, $30 for 10k

-- Day-of registration: +$5.00 to above fees (cash or check only)
+• Day-of registration (if available): +$5.00 to above fees (cash or check only)

 Note: GBRC is unable to refund registration fees if you are unable to attend the race.
 GBRC is unable to refund registration fees if the race is cancelled due to weather, road or air conditions, or other unforeseen situations.
 GBRC is a 501(c)(3) NON-PROFIT organization run by volunteers.

-Online registration for the March 3, 2024 race will open December 3, 2023.
+Online registration for the March 1, 2026 race will open December 1, 2025.

 Packet Pickup